This is the first blog post in our series on how to choose a Kubernetes Ingress controller.

 How Are You Going to Resource the Ingress Controller?

-Every Ingress controller comes at a cost…even those that free and open source (perhaps you’ve heard the phrase “free like a puppy”).
+Every Ingress controller comes at a cost…even those that are free and open source (perhaps you’ve heard the phrase “free like a puppy”).
 Some costs can be assigned predictable dollar amounts as line items in your budget, while others depend on how much time your team has to spend dealing with the consequences of which Ingress controller you choose (increased complexity, lack of portability, and so on).
 Let’s look at the costs – in terms of both time and money – to consider when budgeting for an Ingress controller: time and money.

 Budgeting for Time Costs